James Garner: The Rockford Files (1974–1980)

-In the 1970s, Roy Huggins had an idea to reprise Garner's success in Maverick, only playing a modern-day private detective.
-Starting with the 1974 season, Garner appeared as private investigator Jim Rockford for six seasons in The Rockford Files.
-According to both Huggins' and co-creator Stephen J. Cannell's Archive of American Television interviews, the pair recycled many of the plots from the original Western.
-In the 2016 book titled TV (The Book), film and television critic Matt Zoller Seitz stated that the series gave Garner "the role he was put on earth to play", which earned him the 1977 Emmy Award for Best Actor.
-Veteran character actor Noah Beery Jr. played Rockford's father "Rocky".
+With Garner's career in a lull, Roy Huggins had an idea to reprise Maverick, but with Garner as a modern-day private detective.
+Starting in 1974, Cherokee produced six seasons of The Rockford Files, starring Garner as Jim Rockford.
+According to Huggins' and co-creator Stephen J. Cannell's Archive of American Television interviews, many of the plots were recycled from Maverick, but Rockford was, in the words of film and television critic Matt Zoller Seitz in TV (The Book), "the role (Garner) was put on earth to play".
+It earned him the 1977 Emmy Award for Best Actor.

-Between 1978 and 1985, Garner co-starred with Mariette Hartley, who had made an Emmy-nominated appearance on The Rockford Files, in 250 TV commercials for Polaroid, a manufacturer of instant film and cameras.
+From 1978 to 1985, Garner co-starred with Mariette Hartley, who had made an Emmy-nominated appearance on The Rockford Files, in 250 TV commercials for Polaroid, a manufacturer of instant film and cameras.
 They portrayed a bantering, bickering couple so convincingly that some viewers believed that the two were married.
 After six seasons, The Rockford Files was cancelled in 1980.
-The physical toll on Garner resulted in his doctor ordering him to take some time off to rest.
-Appearing in nearly every scene of the series, doing many of his own stunts—including one that injured his back—was wearing him out.
-A knee injury from his National Guard days worsened in the wake of the continuous jumping and rolling, and he was hospitalized with a bleeding ulcer in 1979.
-When Garner's physician ordered him to rest, the studio immediately cancelled The Rockford Files.
+Appearing in nearly every scene and doing many of his own stunts, including one that injured his back, was wearing him out.
+A knee injury from his National Guard days worsened, and he was hospitalized with a bleeding ulcer.
+When Garner's physician ordered him to rest, NBC immediately cancelled The Rockford Files.